yellow-roses/Global-Earthquakes-Analytics/README.md

 Create visualisations to show:
 -	Location of earthquakes around the world
 -	Total earthquakes over time (use a date range based on your judgement)
--	Significant earthquakes over time.
-Include an editable slide filter for magnitude.
+-	Significant earthquakes over time with an editable slide filter for magnitude.
 -	An overview of the share of earthquakes by their size and/ or impact
--	Any other visualisations of your choosing that provide an overview or insight into seismic activity.
+-	Other visualisations that provide an overview or insight into seismic activity.
 # Step Three: Summary and Presentation
 -	A selection of my key visualisations is put into a Tableau Dashboard or ‘Story’ and add appropriate commentary to explain my findings.
 -	From what I know about earthquakes and the dataset, created hypotheses or theories to explain any patterns or findings I have uncovered